|

 The acutal effort required was only 3 or 4 hours.

-If your DC is smaller than the Wynn, your donut will need to be larger than the separator, and you can use small (2 or 3") stanley angle braces attached to the inside of the separator and to the under side of the donut.
+If your DC is smaller than the Wynn, your donut will need to be larger than the separator, it'll sit on top of the separator, and you can use small (2 or 3") stanley angle braces attached to the inside of the separator and to the under side of the donut.

 |